vmasule/Notes/Javascript/Index.md

   * String number = `Number(strNo)`
 3. In JS `obj.a = obj["a"]`
 4. == is loose equals and === is strict equals
+5. `null and undefined` are built in types in JS while `symbol` is a new type in ES6.